NAB Hubs Help Page

 adaptors do NOT allow the

-use of 10.5" reels on machines were not designed for them.
+use of 10.5" reels on machines which were simply not designed to use them.
+The vast majority of consumer reel-to-reel decks sold accepted only seven inch or smaller reels.
 A simple

-test: are the reel tables on your machine less than 3" in diameter, or the reel table
+test: are your reel tables less than three inches in diameter, or the reel table

 spindles less than 10.5" apart?
-If yes, it cannot handle
+If yes, your machine cannot handle

 distance between the reel spindles and the nearest fixed object (on

-either machine shown below, this would be the upper corners of the head block
+either Teac shown below, this would be the upper corners of the head block

 insufficient clearance for 10.5" reels.
-Another clue: virtually all 10.5" machines have a tape size selector switch (usually marked large/small, 10/7,
+One final clue: virtually all 10.5" machines have a tape size selector switch (usually marked large/small, 10/7,

 is a Teac A-3300SX with 10.5" reels mounted using our hubs.
 Note the